-which bears a striking resemblance to the control architecture proposed in $(16)$ from \cite{distrib_ACC}, has a twofold manifestation: {\em (i)} firstly, in {\em the sparsity pattern of the} ${\bf \Phi}$ {\em factor}, characterizing the adjacency matrix of the directed graph of the network through which the sub-controllers communicate, designating (for each sub-controller) which control signals (from the other sub-controllers) are available, and {\em (ii)} secondly, in {\em the sparsity pattern of the} ${\bf \Gamma}$ {\em factor}, defining which entries of the regulated measurements vector ${z}$ are available to each sub-controller.
+which bears striking resemblance to the architecture proposed in (16) from \cite{distrib_ACC}, has a twofold manifestation: firstly, in {\em the sparsity pattern of the} ${\bf \Phi}$ {\em factor}, by designating which control signals are available, and secondly, in {\em that of the} ${\bf \Gamma}$ {\em factor}, by defining which of the regulated measurements are available.